 Now let me introduce you to the "Lego people" and "Playmobil people".

 In Playmobil, the building blocks are set in a certain shape and form.
 There is limited amount of building to do.
 You basically need to grab them and play.

-In Lego, on the other hand, you have building blocks that are set in a certain form to build whatever in that Lego box you bought, but you can also re-arrange them and create something new altogether.
+In Lego, on the other hand, you have building blocks that are set in a certain form to build, but you can also re-arrange them and create something new altogether.

 A Playmobil pirate ship is always a pirate ship while a Lego pirate ship can turn into a futuristic spaceship, an amusement park or anything your imagination can turn it into.

 In our professional world of Product Design and Development, we usually encounter the Lego people and the Playmobil people, only we usually not characterize them as such.
 We meet the ones that are better setting things up, arranging, following the schema, and the ones that are more busy inventing, imagining and re-arranging.